 Hearing and Reading Difficulties

-If you have trouble reading the questions, you can can apply to have the test extended for up to twice the normal time, and you can listen to the questions via an English language voiceover.
+If you have trouble reading the questions, you can apply to have the test extended for up to twice the normal time, and you can listen to the questions via a voice-over.
 You will need to provide a letter from a suitable person, such as a doctor, who can confirm your reading difficulty.
-This can be arranged when you book your test.
+You can arrange this when you book your test.

-If you are deaf or have other hearing difficulties, the multiple choice part and the introduction to the hazard test can be delivered in British Sign Language by an on-screen signer.
-A BSL interpreter, signer or lip speaker can be provided.
+If you are deaf or have other hearing difficulties, the multiple-choice part and the introduction to the hazard test can be delivered in British Sign Language by an on-screen signer.
+A BSL interpreter, signer, or lip speaker can also be provided.
 You will need to request this when booking.

 You will receive your results before you leave the theory test centre.

-If, after booking your test, you decide you want to change the date of the test, you can do so free of charge.
-However, you must give at least three working days notice, which includes Saturdays.
+If you want to change the test date, you can do so for free.
+However, you must give at least three working days' notice.